kreauniv/comp308/source/arithlang.rst

     #lang racket
     (require racket/match)

-    ; Our interpreter takes a "picture expression" and computes a picture ; by interpreting the instructions in it.
-Since these expressions can ; themselves contain other picture expressions, the interpreter is ; invoked recursively to compute them.
+    ; Our interpreter takes a "arithmetic expression" and computes a number ; by interpreting the instructions in it.
+Since these expressions can ; themselves contain other arithmetic expressions, the interpreter is ; invoked recursively to compute them.
     (define interp-v1
         (λ (aexpr)